jonatansator/abs_derivative_pricing_tool/README.md

 # abs_derivative_pricing_tool

 - This Python tool prices derivatives (e.g., interest rate swaps or options) tied to an Asset-Backed Security (ABS) portfolio.
-- It calculates fair values and sensitivities (e.g., delta) for hedging purposes, tailored to the FSL group’s need for managing structured credit and securitized products.
+- It calculates fair values and sensitivities (e.g., delta) for hedging purposes.
 - The tool uses Monte Carlo simulations for pricing and visualizes results with Plotly.